elviswolcott/bandersnatch-PAC/README.md

 If you have a QR Code scanner you can just scan the QR Code!

 Otherwise, go to [https://pac.elviswolcott.com](https://pac.elviswolcott.com) to access the remote.
-If you allow camera access you can scan the QR Code from the site, or you can enter the code manually.
+If you allow camera access you can scan the QR Code from the web app, or you can enter the code manually.

 Once the code is entered, your phone will be synced to the extension.
 You should see the options on screen mirrored to your phone at the next decision.